sumonpaul55/trip-trove-server/ProjectFeatures.md

 Dashboard:
-In this project I have implemented
+In this project I have implemented 3 types of dashboard 1. users dashboard 2. admin dashboard 3. tourguide dashboard

+Individual user's have individual interface's

+* Each and everybody can manage their required changes from dashboard.
+* User can access a limited number of functionality
+* tourguide will adopt by admin
+* user and tourguide can't access admins's funtionality *